First East Turkestan Republic: Aftermath

 By the end of 1934, Sheng Shicai, with Soviet backing, was firmly in control of Xinjiang.
 With Soviet mediation, Khoja Niyaz agreed to serve as the vice chairman of the Xinjiang Government led by Sheng.
 Sheng appointed Mahmut Muhiti as the deputy military commander of the Kashgar region, and permitted Yulbars Khan, one of the Hami rebel leaders, to serve as the head of Hami County.
 Ma Zhongying was persuaded to study in the Soviet Union, where he disappeared.
 His subordinate forces in southern Xinjiang were eventually absorbed by Sheng Shicai.
-Muhammad Amin Bughra fled to Afghanistan where he sought Japanese support for the ETR.
+Muhammad Amin Bughra fled to Afghanistan where he sought Japanese support for the TIRET.

-In 1937, Mahmut Muhiti and Ma Hushan, Ma Zhongying's former subordinate, launched a rebellion in southern Xinjiang against Sheng.
-The rebellion was crushed by Sheng with Soviet support.
-Mahmut Muhiti and Ma Hushan fled to British India.
-Mahmut Muhiti eventually collaborated with Japan and died in Japanese-occupied Beiping in 1944.
-Ma Hushan joined Qinghai warlord Ma Bufang.

-On account of Khoja Niyaz's associate Mahmut Muhiti, Sheng had Khoja Niyaz arrested for allegedly being "counter-revolutionary Trotskyst" and "Japanese agent".
-Khoja Niyaz was eventually executed in prison.
-In 1937, Sheng also attacked Hami, forcing Yulbars Khan to flee to the Nationalist Chinese government led by Chiang Kai-shek in Nanjing.

-Interviews with Turkistani veterans in exile suggest that Sheng Shicai and the Soviets collaborated to crush the Republic.
-Russia had a two-sided policy in relation to the region of East Turkestan; often promising aid (in 1933 and 1944) but placing its own political and economic interests above everything else.
+Interviews with Turkestani veterans in exile suggest that Sheng Shicai and the Soviets collaborated to crush the Republic.
+Russia had a two-sided policy in relation to the region of East Turkestan; often promising aid (in 1933 and 1944), but placing its own political and economic interests above everything else.
 The Soviet Union did not offer any military equipment despite being paid for it by a delegation of the Republic.

-In 1944, after Sheng switched his allegiance from the Soviet Union to the Nationalist Chinese regime, the Soviet Union responded by supporting a rebellion in Ili, which led to the creation of the Second East Turkestan Republic by Soviet trained Turkic-leaders.
-Sheng was forced to leave Xinjiang and accept a position with the Nationalist Chinese government in Chongqing.
-After heavy fighting between the Second ETR regime, which enjoyed Soviet military backing, and the Nationalist Chinese forces in Xinjiang, which were supplemented by the forces of the Hui warlord Ma Bufang in 1944–45, the Republic of China and Soviet Union reached an understanding, under which the Ili rebels agreed to dissolve the Second ETR and join a coalition provincial government with the Chinese Nationalists.
-The Ili rebels retained their autonomy and allegiance to the Soviet Union.